 Home buyers can save by using a Reali Agent, too.
 Reali refunds buyers up to 1% of the purchase price at closing — $12,000, on average — although numerous terms and restrictions apply.

 » MORE: How does the Reali rebate work?

 Yes, Reali is a fully licensed real estate brokerage in the state of California.
 Reali Loans, formerly known as Lenda, is licensed in 12 U.S. States.
 That said, Reali’s marketing tends to gloss over or bury important terms of service, which could potentially mislead consumers.

-For example, it advertises 1% and 2% fees for its Essential and Concierge listing services, respectively, but a closer read of the footer reveals $5,000 and $10,000 minimums.
+Reali advertises 1% and 2% fees for its Essential and Concierge listing services, respectively.
+But a closer read of the footer reveals $5,000 and $10,000 minimums.

-Its Trade-In service stipulates that minimum fees also apply, but they’re not disclosed on Reali’s website.
-Moreover, Trade-In customers will pay closing costs for three different transactions — which could easily amount to 5-10% of a home’s total value — which is not made clear in the service description OR fine print.
+Reali also makes it difficult to find crucial information about its Trade-In service.
+The website states that minimum fees apply, but doesn't list those fees.
+Nor does Reali make clear that Trade-In customers will pay closing costs for three different transactions — which could easily amount to 5-10% of a home’s total value!

 If you’re considering Reali, don’t take its marketing at face value.
 Speak to a customer service rep or specialist and make sure you fully understand all of the fine print before moving forward.